Species Introduction

 Q: How do I properly acclimatise Mickey Mouse Long Fin Platies to my aquarium?

-Acclimatising your Mickey Mouse Long Fin Platies is crucial for their health.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce small amounts of aquarium water into the bag every 10 minutes for an hour.
-This will help them adjust to the water chemistry.
-Once acclimatised, gently release the fish into the tank using a net to avoid adding bag water.
-Proper acclimatisation reduces stress and increases the likelihood of successful integration into their new environment.
+Acclimatisation is vital for the health of your Mickey Mouse Long Fin Platies.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of tank water into the bag every 5 minutes for about an hour.
+This process helps the fish adjust to the water chemistry.
+Finally, gently release the fish into the aquarium using a net, discarding the bag water to prevent introducing contaminants.
+This method ensures a smooth transition and reduces stress.

 ✓ Expert Tip